 In the beginning, data was physical.
-You cou hold it in your hands.
-To change that data, needed to manipulate it by physically punch holes in it.
+You could hold it in your hands.
+To change that data, you needed to manipulate it by physically punching holes in it.

 For about 90 years, punched cards were the principal mechanism by which engineers communicated with machines.
-Even before machines were actually computers.
+Even before those machines were actually computers.

-In 1890, Herman Hollerith invented a "tabul machine" that used punched cards to count ry of he n of tools statistics from the US Census, which was able to process data at the incredible rate of 7000 cards a day.
-Hollerith's Tabulating Machine Company eventually became International Business Machines (or IBM), the company that standardized the punched card format as 80 columns, 12 rows with rectangular holes. s that ools.
+In 1890, Herman Hollerith invented a "tabulating machine" that used punched cards to count statistics from the US Census, which was able to process data at the incredible rate of 7000 cards a day.
+Hollerith's Tabulating Machine Company eventually became International Business Machines (or IBM), the company that standardized the punched card format as 80 columns, 12 rows with rectangular holes.

 During the Second World War, the Enigma Research Section at Bletchley Park was getting through 2 million punch cards a week.
-Enough that if you put them in a pile, the stack would be as high as the Eiffel Tower. tory of plitting ach of By 1937, IBM was printing about 5 to 10 million punch cards a day.
-Each punched card could encode 80 characters of alphanumeric text. of a era of the The whole arduous process is explained by Eduardo Grosclaude, who eloquently describes his experience programming computers at university in 1982: 1.Write your Fortran program in a coding sheet.
-2.Purchase an adequate amount of new punch uld you hing cards.
-9 those lating t
+Enough that if you put them in a pile, the stack would be as high as the Eiffel Tower.

+By 1937, IBM was printing about 5 to 10 million punch cards a day.
+Each punched card could encode 80 characters of alphanumeric text.

+The whole arduous process is explained by Eduardo Grosclaude, who eloquently describes his experience programming computers at university in 1982:

+- 1. Write your Fortran program in a coding sheet. - 2.
+Purchase an adequate amount of new punch cards.